The Justice Engine: Crime and Justice in 2184

 Extraction of memories without consent.
 Under Nexus law: data theft (property crime).
 Under Zephyria's Consciousness Rights Act: assault on personhood.
 In the Wastes: Tuesday.

 Stolen memories are valuable.
 Authentic pre-Cascade memories command premium prices on the Authenticity Market.
-Corporate memories can be weaponized for blackmail.
+Corporate memories can be weaponized for blackmail or competitive intelligence.

 Identity Fraud via Unauthorized Forking